blaze525/sanly_yorelge_last/src/data/roadmaps/devops/devops.md

   width: 968
   height: 2527.46
 schema:
-  headline: 'DevOps Roadmap'
+  headline: 'DevOps '
   description: 'Learn to become a modern DevOps engineer by following the steps, skills, resources and guides listed in our community-driven roadmap.'
   imageUrl: 'https://roadmap.sh/roadmaps/devops.png'
   datePublished: '2023-01-05'
   dateModified: '2023-06-10'
 seo:
-  title: 'DevOps Roadmap: Learn to become a DevOps Engineer or SRE'
+  title: 'DevOps'
   description: 'Learn to become a modern DevOps engineer by following the steps, skills, resources and guides listed in our community-driven roadmap.'
   keywords:
     - 'devops roadmap 2024'